 Ingredients

-- 2 whole branzino also called sea bass, about 1 lb. each
+- 2 whole branzino about 1 ½ pounds each

-- Few sprigs of fresh herbs parsley, cilantro, thyme and/or basil
+- Few sprigs of fresh herbs parsley, cilantro, thyme or basil

 - ¼ cup olive oil